leoqbc/dslvalidator/README.md

 # dslvalidator
-A simple DSL example validator for the symfony/validator component
+A simple DSL example validator for the symfony/validator component and a sample Calendar DSL